The Bankrate promise

 Private student loan lenders offering relief

-- Citizens Bank says that private student loan borrowers who are experiencing financial hardship may qualify for payment assistance for up to 90 days and late fee waivers.
-Interested borrowers can call the bank at 1-866-259-3767 or reach out to their loan servicer.
+- Citizens Bank says that private student loan borrowers can call the bank at 866-259-3767 to get information about their options.

-- College Ave says that borrowers may be eligible for its Disaster Forbearance program.
-To see if you apply, call College Ave at 844-803-0736.
+- College Ave says that borrowers may be eligible for its forbearance program.
+To see if you’re eligible to apply, call College Ave at 844-803-0736.
 It is not able to process requests via email or chat.

-- Earnest borrowers can apply for a short-term forbearance program.
-You can reach out via Earnest’s email portal or call 888-601-2801.
-Entering this program makes your eligible loans current and also postpones payments for one full month.
-When you contact the company, provide details of how you have been financially impacted, the industry you (or other household members) work in and an idea of when you can resume payments on your loan.
+- Earnest borrowers can apply for a short-term forbearance program via Earnest’s email portal.
+Entering this program makes your eligible loans current and also postpones payments for at least one month.
 Interest accrues while your payments are postponed, but it won’t be capitalized at the end of forbearance.

-- Laurel Road private student loan borrowers who are financially impacted by the coronavirus may be eligible for a forbearance of three payments.
+- Laurel Road private student loan borrowers who are financially impacted by the coronavirus may be eligible for a forbearance of three payments, then for another three payments if they’re still struggling.
 To see if you are eligible, reach out to MOHELA, which services Laurel Road’s loans.
 Call 877-292-6845 to discuss hardship relief options, including forbearance or an extension.
 Interest during a forbearance will continue to accrue, and your monthly payment will be recalculated at the end of the forbearance.

-- LendKey, which partners with banks and credit unions to help borrowers refinance student loans, says that borrowers can reach out via email at firstname.lastname@example.org.
+- LendKey, which partners with banks and credit unions to help borrowers refinance student loans, says that borrowers may submit a forbearance application in their online account or reach out to email@example.com.
 You may also call your loan servicer with questions and to discuss hardship options.

 - Sallie Mae borrowers can chat with the lender about private student loans online or by calling 833-558-6577 to see what assistance options may make sense for them.